 How many users are adding the products to their cart and how many of them finally pay.

-Cart abandonment is generally caused because of fewer payment options available, shipping surcharge that’s shown at the final payment page or some bug on the website.
+Cart abandonment is generally caused because of fewer payment options available, shipping surcharge that’s shown on the final payment page, or some bug on the website.
 There could be more reasons as well.

 #16 Customer Lifetime Value

-If you are selling a product that’s required by your customers regularly, like magazines, regular medicines etc., you need to focus more on customer’s lifetime value, rather than just one sale.
+If you are selling a product that’s required by your customers regularly, like magazines, regular medicines, etc., you need to focus more on the customer’s lifetime value, rather than just one sale.